WaliDev/WALi-OpenNWA/README.txt

 Optional prerequsites (for documentation)
   - Doxgen  (we use 1.7.1)
   - Latex  (we use TexLive 2010, but it has also built with MikTex)
   - dot2tex  (optional even if you are building the documentation; we have 2.8.7)
+  - pygments

 To build, simply run 'scons'.
 By default, this will build the library (a